martinschorb/volumealign/docs/usage.md

 ### Image stack - FIB-SEM

 - **dataset root directory:** the directory path where the images are stored.
 They should be in aplphabetical order according to the layers.
+- **Automatically crop black frame from images:** Whether empty content of the images (black) should be automatically cropped before import.
+- **Append slices to existing stack:** Whether the current import images should be appended to an already existing stack.
 - **Resolution values:** the pixel sizes in `x/y` and the section spacing in `z` in nm.

 ## Generate Tile Pairs